xsburg/vscode-javascript-booster/CONTRIBUTING.md

 Debugging the unit tests:

--   Start the configuration `Server Tests (server)`.
+-   Start the configuration `Server: Tests`.

 ## Building a Release Candidate bundle

 `vsce` (Visual Studio Code Extensions) CLI has to be installed in order to build the extension locally (`npm i -g vsce`).

-The following commands build the extension package:
+In order to build the extension package:

 -   Bump the version in `client/package.json` (don't forget to revert the change later)
 -   In the root repository dir, run `npm run package`